TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Matapalo fishermen return after a day at sea.

 Entering the one pulperia (small grocery store), I find Jandro and his mother, the owner, conducting business as usual.
 Jandro recognizes me.
 This time, he assures me, “Your Spanish is better.”
 I ask about rental apartments.
-His mother Maria nods, giggles, and shows me a one-room flat behind the shop for less than the cost of a hostel dorm room.
-At first, she was reserved, but now we talk on the phone from time to time.
-Being in a small barrio like Matapalo, I start to observe what is happening in the community and begin to actively greet and meet new and old faces from my patio.
+His mother, Maria, nods, giggles, and shows me a one-room flat behind the shop for less than the cost of a hostel dorm room.
+At first, she was reserved, but now we talk on the phone occasionally.
+Being in a small barrio like Matapalo, I started to observe what was happening in the community.
+I began actively greeting and meeting new and old faces from my patio.

-Pura vida mae” (mae = dude, mate), is how I greet a few fishermen who are hauling the day’s catch in a wagon.
+Pura vida mae” (mae = dude, mate) is how I greet a few fishermen hauling the day’s catch in a wagon.
 I ask them for some fish.
 They invite me with a wave towards the pescaderia.
 At the fish store, fish are loaded into fridges or filleted by the kilo for sale.
 I visit Ricardo often to buy and talk fish, but his jokes still elude me despite my best efforts to understand his sense of humor.
-I first try my hand at making Ceviche (fresh, raw fish cured in lemon juice combined with peppers, onion, and garlic).
+I first tried making Ceviche (fresh, raw fish cured in lemon juice combined with peppers, onion, and garlic).
 Ricardo liked my first attempt.

 Maria’s daughter bakes in a little room that has been turned into a kitchen for extra income, right next to my flat.
 As a result, I eat more cake than usual right where I live.
 Eduardo, the father, I recall as a local cab driver.
-Now he has an SUV and makes day trips.
-I watch Hollywood movies subtitled in Spanish on the shop TV with Jandro occasionally.
-We both laugh as little scenes play out, while customers come and go.
+Now, he has an SUV and makes day trips.
+I occasionally watch Hollywood movies subtitled in Spanish on the shop TV with Jandro.
+We laugh as little scenes play out while customers come and go.

-Living among locals, even with just one family, opens up dialogue and conversation about all sorts of subjects.
-You gain insight learning their stories, and meeting other members of the family and neighbors—rather than just fellow hostelers, expats, tour hands, and concierges.
+Living among locals, even with just one family, opens dialogue and conversation about various subjects.
+You gain insight into their stories and meet other members of the family and neighbors — rather than fellow hostelers, expats, tour hands, and concierges.

 The children's Christmas fiesta.